What is Link Rot? How To Deal With It?

 Nobody has time for that.
 You need a tool to help you find bad connections.

-The Broken Link Checker plugin for WordPress is a popular tool for checking your site for broken external and internal connections.
+The Broken Link Checker plugin for WordPress is a popular tool for checking your site for broken external and internal links.

 This application will automatically scan your website once a week to detect link rot.
-It is then up to you to take action based on the list’s results.
+It is then up to you to take action based on the results of the list.
 This takes us to step two.

 b.
 Fix Internal Link Rot